 Incidence and Mortality

-Estimated new cases and deaths from vaginal (and other female genital) cancer in the United States in 2013:
+Estimated new cases and deaths from vaginal and other female genital cancer in the United States in 2022:

-Vaginal adenosis is most commonly found in young women who had in utero exposure to DES and may coexist with a clear cell adenocarcinoma, though it rarely progresses to adenocarcinoma.
+Vaginal adenosis is most commonly found in young women who had in utero exposure to DES and may coexist with a clear cell adenocarcinoma, although it rarely progresses to adenocarcinoma.
 Adenosis is replaced by squamous metaplasia, which occurs naturally, and requires follow-up but not removal.

 In addition, the length of vaginal wall involvement has been found to be associated with survival and stage of disease in vaginal SCC patients.